1984–85 in English football: Diary of the season

 15 May 1985: Everton lift the European Cup Winners' Cup with a 3–1 win over Rapid Vienna in Rotterdam.
-Second half goals from Sharp, Steven and Sheedy clinch their second trophy of the season and keep alive hopes of a 'treble' with the FA Cup final to follow.
+Second half goals from Sharp, Steven and Sheedy clinch their second trophy of the season and keep alive hopes of a "treble" with the FA Cup final to follow.

-17 May 1985: West Ham secure their First Division status with a 1–0 win at Ipswich while Coventry win by the same score at Stoke to retain a chance of survival.
-Swansea hold Bristol City to a goalless draw, a result which relegates Burnley to the Fourth Division.
-Both they and Lancashire rivals Preston will play at this level next season for the first time in their histories.
+17 May 1985: West Ham United secure their First Division status with a 1–0 win at Ipswich Town while Coventry City win by the same score at Stoke City to retain a chance of survival.
+Swansea City hold Bristol City to a goalless draw, a result which relegates Burnley to the Fourth Division.

 18 May 1985: Manchester United win the FA Cup for the sixth time, beating Everton 1–0 thanks to a goal by Norman Whiteside in extra time.
 United played with only 10 men following the 77th minute dismissal of defender Kevin Moran for a foul on Peter Reid, the first ever sending-off in an FA Cup final.

-20 May 1985: After sinking as low as 20th earlier in the season, Liverpool clinch the runners-up spot with a 3–0 win at West Ham in their penultimate League match.
+20 May 1985: After sinking as low as 20th earlier in the season, Liverpool clinch the runners-up spot with a 3–0 win at West Ham United in their penultimate League match.

-23 May 1985: An 84th minute goal by Brian Kilcline gives Coventry a dramatic 1–0 win over Luton and edges them closer to First Division safety.
+23 May 1985: An 84th minute goal by Brian Kilcline gives Coventry City a dramatic 1–0 win over Luton and edges them closer to First Division safety.
 Everton beat Liverpool 1–0, their third such win over the deposed champions this season.
 John Wark misses a penalty.

-26 May 1985: Coventry beat Everton 4–1 to complete their 'great escape'.
-Milk Cup winners Norwich are relegated despite a haul of 49 points, the highest ever recorded by a team relegated from the top flight.
+26 May 1985: Coventry City beat Everton 4–1 to complete their "great escape."
+Milk Cup winners Norwich City are relegated despite finishing on 49 points, the highest total ever recorded by a team relegated from the top flight.

-28 May 1985: Luton beat an understrength Everton 2–0 in the final match of the League season.
+28 May 1985: Luton Town beat an understrength Everton 2–0 in the final match of the League season.

-29 May 1985: 39 spectators, most of them Italian, are killed when a wall collapses at the European Cup final between Liverpool and Juventus at the Heysel Stadium in Brussels.
+29 May 1985: Thirty-nine spectators, most of them Italian, are killed when a wall collapses at the European Cup final between Liverpool and Juventus at the Heysel Stadium in Brussels.
 Despite the tragedy, the match is played and Michel Platini scores from a penalty as Juventus win 1–0.
 UEFA later bans all English clubs indefinitely from European competitions as a result of the disaster.
 Just hours before kick-off, Joe Fagan had announced that he would be retiring as Liverpool manager after two seasons in charge.